 - Some publishers do not yet comply with RCUK’s Open Access requirements (either Green or Gold).
 Publishing with them will not count towards meeting RCUK’s target (45% in the first year, 53% in the second and 100% by the fifth).
 However, you are encouraged to publish in the best and most appropriate outlets available.
 Decisions about what these are lie with you.
 You should primarily publish according to academic merit, not APC cost or open access compliance.
 Publishers who do not comply today may transition towards this over the next five years.

-- Tools to enable informed decisions with these factors in mind are available: the SHERPA project has developed FACT (Funders & Authors Compliance Tool) to enable you to determine if your intended publisher meets the required RCUK open access standard.
-Simply choose your funder, search for a journal/publisher, and the system shows if their policies comply with each other.
+- Tools to enable informed decisions are available: the SHERPA project has developed FACT (Funders & Authors Compliance Tool) to enable you to determine if your intended publisher complies with the RCUK open access policy.
+Simply choose your funder, search for a journal/publisher, and the system shows if their policies comply.

 What if we don’t comply?

-- RCUK will monitor compliance, and also expect a short financial report setting out expenditure by named publishers.
+- RCUK monitor compliance, and also require a short financial report from the college outlining expenditure across publishers.
 Failing to comply will likely lead to a significant loss of funding.
 However, RCUK understands that these changes will not happen overnight.
-This is why they have built in relatively low (but steadily rising) targets for compliance, starting at 45%.
+This is why they have built in relatively low (but rising) targets for compliance, starting at 45%.
 It is felt that a majority of researchers and journals will become OA compliant to RCUK standards over the course of the five year transition period.
-A UK-wide review will be conducted in 2014 in order to assess the ongoing impact.
+Reviews will be conducted to assess the ongoing impact.